iansinnott/prompta/README.md

 ## Features

+- [x] Search all previous conversations (full-text!)
 - [x] Sync your chat history across devices
+- [x] Keyboard focused
+- [x] Leave notes on responses, such as "working code!" or "not working"
 - [x] Keep all your chat history stored locally
 - [x] Search previous chat threads
 - [x] Chat with ChatGPT or GPT-4
-- [x] Keyboard focused
-- [x] Leave notes on GPT's responses, such as "working code!" or "not working"

 ## Developing